sbhnet/kubernetes-install-via-kubeadm/README.md

 ## Step 6 - Verification and Smoke Test

-You sould nw have a fully running kubernetes cluster.
+You should now have a fully running kubernetes cluster.
 In this step, we will perform a few tests to ensure everyting is working as expected, especially that the POD networking and CoreDNS are functioning correctly.